openharmony/docs/en/application-dev/background-task-management/background-task-dev-guide.md

         wantAgentFlags: [wantAgent.WantAgentFlags.UPDATE_PRESENT_FLAG]
     };

-    // Obtain the WantAgent object by using the getWantAgent method of the wantAgent module. wantAgent.getWantAgent(wantAgentInfo).then((wantAgentObj) => {
+    // Obtain the WantAgent object by using the getWantAgent API of the wantAgent module. wantAgent.getWantAgent(wantAgentInfo).then((wantAgentObj) => {
         backgroundTaskManager.startBackgroundRunning(featureAbility.getContext(),
             backgroundTaskManager.BackgroundMode.DATA_TRANSFER, wantAgentObj).then(() => {